flancia-coop/doc.anagora.org/fellowship-of-the-link.md

     - https://en.wikipedia.org/wiki/G0v
     - https://github.com/compdemocracy/
     - [[liquid democracy]]? what happened to it? why isn't it 'taking over'?
-        - can you name any country which significantly revamped their governance/state?
+        - Can you name any country which significantly revamped their governance/state?
             - Iceland almost did, but parliament didn't approve it
     - pol.is had to remove functionality (reply to a thread) to curb abuse